iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 4. **Coding** : process of writing computer programs using special syntax of a programming language.

 5. **programming** :  process of creating softwares and application in order to rum computer hardwares.

+6. **Networking** : process of connecting different computers world wide in order to ease communication.

+7.  **Dependecies** : these are packages that depend on certain codes

+8. **Troubleshooting** : process of examining a computer to find out possible errors.

+9. **Web-development** : process of writing codes in order to develop a plaform for browsing using internet.

+10. **Extensions**: these are software that add addtional functionality to codes.